Hashimkhann1/plant-shop-client/README.md

 # plant_cli

-Plant shop demo for client
+Plant shop demo for client.

+welcome section ui is completed about section is completed